Pierre Boisson: Interwar period

 After the First World War, Boisson decided to take up colonial administration.
 His advancements were notably quick.
 In 1920, he was appointed as an assistant administrator at Brazzaville in the Congo.
-Over the next twelve years, he spent his career working in various African posting within the French colonies.
+Over the next twelve years, he spent his career working in various African postings within the French colonies.
 By 1932, Boisson had been designated the chief of cabinet role of the under secretary of colonies.

 Between 1938 and 1939, Boisson served as temporary governor-general of the AOF, governor-general of the AEF, and governor of the Congo.

 World War II

 On 3 September 1939, Boisson had been appointed to the role of Governor-General of French Equatorial Africa.

 By June 1940, the Nazis had overrun Belgium, the Netherlands, Luxembourg, and most of France.

 On 25 June 1940, Boisson was appointed to the position of high commissioner of French West Africa.
 In the face of a mounting diplomatic crisis, Boisson believed that acting in favour of Vichy French forces, while being a difficult decision to commit to, was in the best interest of the French nation.
 Charles de Gaulle was notably critical of Boisson's decision to cave in to the diplomatic pressures of the Vichy administration in stating that Boisson's "ambition was greater than his discernment".
 Boisson, however, stood vehemently against German and English depredations of his colonial territories alike and, therefore, asserted territorial control by way of "defending the Empire from any and all invaders".
 Furthermore, Boisson's actions had been viewed as courageous acts of sacrifice for France's overseas colonies.
-On 5 June 1941, it was reported by the Glasgow Herald that he was to be awarded the "Order of the Nation for the defense of Dakar against de Gaullists by Petain personally".
+On 5 June 1941, it was reported by the Glasgow Herald that he was to be awarded the Order of the Nation for the defense of Dakar against de Gaullists by Petain personally.